rskrisel/sentiment_analysis_workshop/README.md

 In this lesson, we're going to learn how to use [VADER](https://github.com/cjhutto/vaderSentiment), an English-language sentiment analysis tool designed for use with social media texts.
 This tool helps to calculate whether texts express positive or negative sentiment.

 In this lesson, we will learn how to use VADER to:
-- Calculate sentiment for individual sentences, tweets, and a fairy tale
+- Calculate sentiment for individual sentences, and tweets
 - Make plots of how sentiment fluctuates over time and throughout a text
 ---